3 ways to drive footfall to your business with digital marketing (and measure success)

 Google PPC Location Extension

-Once your Google My Business listing is set up, you can you can link that to your Google Adwords account for higher visibility in localised searches.
-This is done by adding a location extension to your Google Adwords campaign, allowing your address to be shown in 3 places:
+Once your Google My Business listing is set up, you can you can link that to your Google Ads account for higher visibility in localised searches.
+This is done by adding a location extension to your Google Ads campaign, allowing your address to be shown in 3 places:

 Measuring Success